INTERSTATE CONTRACTED MOVERS

 Tariff – A list of rules, regulations, available services and resulting charges.
 Each mover publishes its own tariffs and these must be provided to you upon request.

 Valuation – The designated dollar value of your shipment.

 Special Note: Interstate Contracted Movers, LLC provides released value coverage and we do this at no additional costs.
 Please understand that released value insurance is not allot of insurance and that we recommend purchasing insurance for full replacement value to protect your property.
 This insurance may be purchased from Interstate Contracted Movers, LLC or from a third party insurance company.
 Before purchasing additional insurance, check with you home owners, renters, or business liability insurance company to inquire if they already cover the move, or if an umbrella policy can be purchased to cover the move.
-If not, full replacement value insurance can be purchased directly from Interstate Contracted Movers, LLC or by clicking Relocation Insurance or by calling 888-893-8835, Moving Insurance or by calling 800-356-0099.
+If not, full replacement value insurance can be purchased directly from Interstate Contracted Movers, LLC or by clicking Moving Insurance or by calling 888-893-8835, Baker International Insurance or by calling 800-356-0099.
 Always do competitive pricing!
 As last resort, additional insurance can be purchased directly from Interstate Contracted Movers.
 Interstate Contracted Movers, LLC assumes liability for no more than $0.60 cents per pound per article unless additional insurance was purchased directly from us.
 In the rear event that you need to file an insurance claim from Interstate Contracted Movers, please download the Claim Forms or call and request them to be emailed to you.

 Portland, OR Boise, ID Denver, CO Albuquerque, NM Omaha, NE Seattle, WA Fargo, ND Houston, TX Hollywood, CA Sacramento, CA Phoenix, AZ Salt Lake City, UT Las Vegas, NV